About Our Auction

-2. You WILL need to create an account (without entering a credit card) to place a bid on any item.
+2. You WILL need to create an account (without entering a credit card) to watch or place a bid on any item.

 3. Artwork is listed in alphabetical order by title of piece, not by artist name.
 To search for artwork from a specific artist, type the artist name into the search window.

 4. All special donated items and teacher/student experiences are listed at the end of the artwork on pages 12 and 13.
 The page number bar is located at the bottom of each screen.

 5. To watch the bidding activity on a specific item, click on the heart icon on each item picture.

 6. To sort your "watched items", click on the pink heart icon in the top menu bar of the home screen.

 7. To see the items on which you've placed a bid, click on the yellow star icon in the top menu bar of the home screen.